 - Titanium Dioxide - used to produce white ink

-- Monoazo - is a carbon-based pigment used as colouring agent for cosmetics, produces green ink
+- Monoazo - carbon-based pigment used in green ink

 - Sodium, aluminium, and copper - produces blue dye

 - Napthol - produces red ink (this pigment may cause reactions on skin, however it's still safer than red inks made from iron oxide or rust, cinnabar and cadmium red

 - Dioxazine and Carbazole - produces purple ink